Home

 12 Lyncis

-12 Lyncis is a multiple main-sequence star in the constellation of Lynx.
+12 Lyncis is a multiple main-sequence star of spectral class A3 in the constellation of Lynx.

 12 Lyncis visual magnitude is 4.87.
-Because of its moderate brightness, 12 Lyncis should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, 12 Lyncis is easily visible to the naked eye from locations with dark skies, while it might be barely visible, or not visible at all, from light-polluted skies.

 4.87